emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. UI is solid, feels clean and modern. ✔️
 1. The site has watch lists + continue watching, and you can login to sync them across devices. ✔️
 1. The site has good sorting methods + a AI bot that can give recommendations. ✔️
 1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
 1. Site looks good + works well on mobile. ✔️
 1. Uses custom version of vidstack player. 🟡
-1. Site does not have watch parties. ❌

-***
-## Cinevibe
-### Score: 15/20
-1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
-1. Auto-switches through all its sources if they fail. ✔️
-1. Site does not have episode auto-next. ❌
-1. Sites UI is very good, feels modern, has lots of user-settings. ✔️
-1. Site has watch lists + continue watching, and they can be synced across devices. ✔️
-1. Site has AI recs, mood based, collections, filtering, and recs based on what you watched. ✔️
-1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
-1. Site looks good + works well on mobile. ✔️
-1. Uses custom version of vidstack player. 🟡